 The software is well-known for being incredibly flexible and can be customized to support virtually any IT service management requirements in modern enterprises, including tackling difficult legacy processes.
 And because it's all in the cloud, upgrades happen automatically so the latest capabilities are available without administrative overhead.

-In this short demonstration video, I show how easy it is to perform test automation on ServiceNow with LEAPWORK.
+In this short demonstration video, I show how easy it is to automate ServiceNow tests with Leapwork.
 It's not an engineering exercise, there's no code involved and there is no limit to how complex processes can be.

-LEAPWORK lets you easily overcome these complexities, including navigating nested iframes, waiting for XHR requests and DOM changes and creating reusable components on the fly.
-In fact, it almost feels like LEAPWORK was made to automate ServiceNow.
+Leapwork lets you easily overcome these complexities, including navigating nested iframes, waiting for XHR requests and DOM changes, and creating reusable components on the fly.

-But wait, there's more!
-Using ServiceNow to trigger and run test automation in LEAPWORK is also very straight-forward because LEAPWORK is built on an open REST API.
-So here's an example of how to use ServiceNow to manage an automation process, and have incidents automatically created if test automation cases fail.
+Here's an example of how to use ServiceNow to manage an automation process, and have incidents automatically created if test automation cases fail:

-The bottom line is, if you are working with ServiceNow and want to either get started with test automation or want to use ServiceNow as the management platform, it's super easy to do with LEAPWORK.
+The bottom line is, if you are working with ServiceNow and want to either get started with test automation or want to use ServiceNow as the management platform, it's incredibly easy to do with Leapwork.